-On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security ("CARES") Act was signed into law and provided \$4.0 billion in funding to the MTA, which assisted in covering operating losses through late July.
-The Coronavirus Response and Relief Supplemental Appropriations Act of 2021 ("CRRSAA") became law on December 27, 2020; the MTA received \$4.1 billion from CRRSAA between late December 2021 and January 2022.
-More recently, on March 11, 2021, the American Rescue Plan Act of 2021 ("ARPA") was signed in law, and MTA expects to receive \$6.1 billion in aid from ARPA.
+On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security ("CARES") Act was signed into law and provided \$4.0 billion in funding to the MTA.
+The Coronavirus Response and Relief Supplemental Appropriations Act of 2021 ("CRRSAA") became law on December 27, 2020, and provided the MTA with \$4.1 billion in aid.
+On March 11, 2021, the American Rescue Plan Act of 2021 ("ARPA") was signed in law, with the MTA receiving \$6.9 billion in aid from ARPA.

-The influence of the Federal Reserve's monetary policy on the mortgage market is a matter of interest to the MTA, since variability of mortgage rates can affect the number of real estate transactions and thereby impact receipts from the Mortgage Recording Taxes ("MRT") and the Urban Taxes, two important sources of MTA revenue.
-While real estate transaction activity initially was severely impacted by social distancing and the economic disruption caused by the COVID-19 pandemic, demand for suburban residential real estate and historically low mortgage rates for refinancing resulted in strong MRT revenue.
-Mortgage Recording Tax collections in the fourth quarter of 2021 were higher than the fourth quarter of 2020 by \$36.7 million (29.2%).
-Average monthly receipts in the fourth quarter of 2021 were \$9.6 million (15.1%) lower than the monthly average for 2006, just prior to the steep decline in Mortgage Recording Tax revenues during the Great Recession.
-MTA's Urban Tax receipts during the fourth quarter of 2021-which are based on commercial real estate transactions and mortgage recording activity within New York City, and can vary significantly from quarter to quarter based on the timing of exceptionally high-priced transactions-were \$45.1 million (56.1%) higher than receipts during the fourth quarter of 2020.
-Average monthly receipts in the fourth quarter of 2021 were \$37.9 million (51.4%) lower than the monthly average for 2007, just prior to the steep decline in Urban Tax revenues during the Great Recession.
+The influence of the Federal Reserve's monetary policy on the mortgage market is a matter of interest to the MTA, since variability of mortgage rates can affect real estate transactions and thereby impact receipts from the Mortgage Recording Taxes ("MRT") and the Urban Taxes, two important sources of MTA revenue.
+While real estate transaction activity initially was severely impacted by social distancing and the economic disruption caused by the COVID-19 pandemic, demand for suburban residential real estate, along with mortgage rates that were historically low until recently, significantly strengthened mortgage activity and refinancing of existing mortgages.
+Mortgage Recording Tax collections in the fourth quarter of 2022 were \$9.6 million (15.1%) lower than the monthly average for 2006, just prior to the steep decline in Mortgage Recording Tax revenues during the Great Recession.
+MTA's Urban Tax receipts during the fourth quarter of 2022-which are derived from commercial real estate transactions and mortgage recording activity within New York City and can vary significantly from quarter to quarter based on the timing of exceptionally high-priced transactions-were \$9.8 million (7.8%) lower than the monthly average for 2022 were \$0.6 million (7.4%) lower than the monthly average for 2022 were \$0.6 million (7.4%) lower than the monthly average for 2022 were \$0.6 million (7.4%) lower than the monthly average for 2022 were \$0.6 million (7.4%) lower than the monthly average for 2022 were \$0.6 million (7.4%) lower than the monthly average for 2022 were \$0.6 million (7.4%) lower than the monthly average for 2022 were \$0.6 million (7.4%) lower than the monthly average for 2022 were \$0.6 million (7.4%) lower than the monthly average for 2007, just prior to the steep decline in Urban Tax revenues during the Great Recession.